Austin Reaves NBA Playoffs Player Props: Lakers vs. Nuggets

 Austin Reaves Insights vs. the Nuggets

-- This season, Austin Reaves has made four field goals per game, which adds up to 7.4% of his team's total makes.

-- He's attempted 3.4 threes per game, or 8.4% of his team's shots from beyond the arc this season.
+- Reaves is averaging 3.4 three-point field goal attempts per game this season, which is 8.4% of his team's attempts from beyond the arc.

 - The Lakers average the second-most possessions per game with 104.8.
 His opponents, the Nuggets, have one of the slowest tempos with 99.5 possessions per contest.

-- Defensively, the Nuggets are ranked eighth in the league, conceding 112.5 points per game.
+- The Nuggets are the eighth-best defensive team in the league, allowing 112.5 points per game.

-- On the glass, the Nuggets have given up 40.8 rebounds per game, which is best in the NBA.
+- Allowing 40.8 rebounds per game, the Nuggets are the best squad in the league.

-- The Nuggets are the 15th-ranked team in the NBA, giving up 25.7 assists per contest.

 Austin Reaves vs. the Nuggets